 As a web design company, we realise that creative and technical ‘experts’ are often guilty of using a language that is baffling for the average layperson.
-Whether debating the merits of bitmap vs vector for a brand identity or developing a corporate website, it is important that the client is fully on board.
+Whether debating the merits of bitmap vs vector for a brand identity or developing a corporate responsive website or mobile app, it is important that the client is fully on board.
 This ensures that they can effectively value-add at the necessary phases of the design process.

 A client recently engaged us to design a new corporate logo.
 During the early stages of fact finding and concept discussions, we had to clarify certain terms to ensure that they were clear about the contribution that was required.
 And rightly so; we are after all designing a logo to be fit for their purpose, and not just for our portfolio.